A-Olson8/Portfolio-2/README.md

 &nbsp;

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Conclude, the FAA was able to ascertane that in September 2023, the most congested airpots across the board where New York (JFK), Chicago(Ord), Dallas/Fort Worth(DFW), Los Angeles(LAX), Las Vegas(LAS), and Boston(Bos).
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Conclude, after analysing the charts, the FAA was able to ascertane that in September 2023, the most congested airpots across the board where New York (JFK), Chicago(Ord), Dallas/Fort Worth(DFW), Los Angeles(LAX), Las Vegas(LAS), and Boston(Bos).
 These airports may be overcongensted with antequated infastructure.
 As for airlines, the airliners with the highest number of carrier delays where Southwest, Delta, American, and United Airlines.
 However, since these are larger airlines, the percentage of their flights that had a carrier delay was relatively low.
 Large airlines that had a high percentage of their flights experience a carrier delay where JetBlue, Frontier, and Spirit Airlines.
 These airlines may have maintenance and personel issues that contribute to these delays The FAA will use this data for further consideration on how/where they can decrease delays.